 |Photo above courtesy of Sylvia Tavormina.
 All other photos on this page by Guylaine Spencer.|

-However, as I recently discovered, that’s not all there is to this quaint little community on the north shore of Lake Erie.
-You’ll also find history, theatre, music, art, and boating … and even a little bit of shopping and eating thrown in for good measure.
+However, there's more to this quaint little community on the north shore of Lake Erie.
+You’ll also find history, theatre, music, art, and boating … and even a little bit of shopping and dining thrown in for good measure.